kuntu-tech/mrf-router-service/mrf-prompt-en.md

 | customer persona            | analysis.D2                            |
 | Competitive Advantage        | analysis.D3                            |
 | Revenue Potential           | analysis.D4                            |

+### 5. Multi-Segment Auto-Mapping Rule (Enhanced Behavior ✅)
+When the user mentions **“market opportunity”, “customer persona”, “competitive advantage”, or “revenue potential”**
+without specifying which segment it refers to:

+- The model should **apply the instruction to all segments** in `current_data.segments`.
+- For each segment, generate an independent instruction using its actual `segmentId`.
+- Example:
+  **User input:** “Reanalyze market opportunity.”
+  **Output:** Multiple change instructions, one per segment, each targeting `.analysis.D1`.

+This allows bulk analytical updates without explicit segment names.

 ### Instruction Command List
 [